Last Updated on May 14, 2022 by motologs

-The route is dotted with high waterfalls cascading on the roads which makes it slippery at times so be careful.
+Occasionally, high waterfalls cascade on the road so is careful as it can be slippery.
 Wear proper riding boots or buy gumboots in Gangtok itself.
 Respect laws and the environment.
 Do not take photographs in Military Areas.
 Don’t ride in a hurry.
 Food is expensive and usually tasteless in North Sikkim.
 Carry some cakes/bread/dry fruits and chocolates for yourself.
 Also, keep essential medicines like Diamox (for altitude sickness).

 Earlier they used to provide six different envelopes for various checkpoints.
-The paperwork has been made efficient and only two main permits are needed.
-Many websites and blogs have not updated their information and are very confusing and misleading to new travelers.
+Now, the paperwork is made efficient and only two main permits are needed.
+Many websites and blogs have not updated their information and are confusing and misleading to new travelers.

 With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventure & beautiful trip.